BetonQuest/BetonQuest/docs/08-Objectives-List.md

 This objective has two properties, `amount` and `left`.
 Amount is current amount of blocks in the objective, left is amount needed to complete the objective.
 Note that it may sometimes be negative!

+!!! example
+    ```YAML
-**Example**: `block LOG:2 -16 events:reward notify:5`
+    block LOG:2 -16 events:reward notify:5

-## Mob Kill: `mobkill`

-The player must kill specified amount of mobs You must specify mob type first and then amount.
-You can find possible mob types here: [mob types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
-Additionally you can specify names for mobs with `name:Uber_Zombie`, so only killing properly named mobs counts.
-All `_` are replaced with spaces, so in this example you would have to kill 5 zombies with "Uber Zombie" above their heads.
-You can also specify `notify` keyword to display messages to the player each time he kills a mob, optionally with the notification interval after colon.
-If you want to accept only mobs marked with `spawn` event, use `marked:` argument followed by the keyword used in that event.

-This objective also has two properties, `amount` and `left`.
-Amount is current amount of killed mobs, left is amount needed to complete the objective.

-**Example**: `mobkill ZOMBIE 5 name:Uber_Zombie conditions:night`

-## Action: `action`

-This objective completes when player clicks on given block type.
-This can be further limited by location condition and item in hand condition.
-First argument is type of the click, it can be right, left or any.
-Next is a `block selector`.
-You can also specify `loc:` argument, followed by standard location format and `range:` followed by a number (or variable).
-It will define where the clicked block needs to be, as opposed to "where you must be" in location condition.
-If you add argument `cancel`, the click will be canceled (chest will not open, button will not be pressed etc.)

-Action objective contains one property, `location`.
-It's a string formatted like `X: 100, Y: 200, Z:300`.
-It does not show the radius.

-**Example**: `action right DOOR:1 conditions:holding_key loc:100;200;300;world range:5`
+    ```

+## Breed animals: `breed`

+**This works only on Spigot 1.10.2 and later!**

+This objective is completed by breeding animals of specified type.
+The first argument is animal type ([types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html)) and second is amount (positive integer).
+You can add `notify` argument to display a message with remaining amount each time the animal is bred, optionally with the notification interval after colon.
+While you can specify any entity, the objective will be completable only for breedable ones.

+!!! example
+    ```YAML
+    breed cow 10 notify:2 events:reward
+    ```

+## Put items in a chest: `chestput`

+This objective requires the player to put specified items in a specified chest.
+First argument is a location of the chest, second argument is a list of items (from _items.yml_ file), separated with a comma.
+You can also add amount of items after a colon.
+The items will be removed upon completing the objective unless you add `items-stay` optional argument.

+!!! example
+    ```YAML
+    chestput 100;200;300;world emerald:5,sword events:tag,message
+    ```

-## Death: `die`
+## Eat/drink: `consume`

-Death objective completes when the player dies meeting all conditions.
-You can optionally cancel death with `cancel` argument.
-It will heal player and optionally teleport him to respawn location.
-There can be two arguments: `cancel`, which is optional, and `respawn:`, which is also optional and only used if there is the `cancel` argument set.
-You can add them right after type of objective.

-**Example**: `die cancel respawn:100;200;300;world;90;0 events:teleport`
+This objective is completed by eating specified food or drinking specified potion.
+The only required argument is the ID of an item from _items.yml_.

+!!! example
+    ```YAML
+    consume tawny_owl events:faster_endurance_regen
+    ```

 ## Crafting: `craft`